List of Presidents of the United States of America

 The average age of a president at the inauguration is 55.

 Three presidents were impeached while in office.
-However, the Senate acquitted all three.
-They are Andrew Johnson, Bill Clinton, and Donald Trump (twice).
-The House of Representatives performed the impeachment.
+The Senate acquitted Andrew Johnson, Bill Clinton, and Donald Trump (twice).
+Representatives performed the impeachment.

-Many people believe that Richard Nixon was impeached, which is incorrect.
-In reality, the impeachment process against Nixon was initiated, but he resigned from office before its completion.
-He was the only president in U.S. history to resign from office.
+Many people believe that Richard Nixon approached them incorrectly.
+In reality, the impeachment process against Nixon was initiated, but he resigned from office before it was completed.
+He was the only president in U.S. history to do so.

 Questions and Comments